haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_using_dbt_cloud.md

 ## Fork/Clone repository in GitHub

 Log into your github account (or create one).
-Search for our repository: willibald-data-vault-with-dbt Fork or clone the repository.
+Search for our repository: haas-binge/willibald-data-vault-with-dbt.
+Fork or clone the repository.